Major London college criticised over ‘excessively high’ grading

 In a lengthy report published by the Office for Students on 3 October, RTC Education – which, trading as Regent College London, has four campuses in London – is heavily criticised for a number of practices which, according to the regulator, meant “all students did not receive a high quality academic experience”.

-Students were often on courses which were “often not up to date, not consistently effectively delivered, often lacked educational challenge and coherence, and often did not teach relevant skills”, the report says.
+Students were on courses that were “often not up to date, not consistently effectively delivered, often lacked educational challenge and coherence, and often did not teach relevant skills”, the report says.

 However, it has grown rapidly in recent years with the number of students in its business and enterprise schools increasing four-fold in four years – from 996 students in 2018-19 to 4,055 in 2022-23, the OfS report explains.
-According to Companies House, its annual turnover that year was £54.5 million and its principal was paid £325,000, including a £75,000 bonus.
+According to Companies House, its annual turnover that year was £54.5 million and its principal was paid £325,000, including £75,000 in dividends.

 But its academic staff count by full-time equivalent (FTE) has failed to keep pace with its student increases, with FTE numbers up only 50 per cent from 57 to 88 in the past four years, the OfS explains.

-Furthermore, its report notes the majority of staff (61 per cent) are employed on a “module unit contracts” – with 72 module unit teachers employed in 2022-23 compared to 34 permanent staff, plus 13 on fixed term contracts.
+Furthermore, its report notes the majority of staff (61 per cent) are employed on “module unit contracts” – with 72 module unit teachers employed in 2022-23 compared with 34 permanent staff, plus 13 on fixed-term contracts.

-In some cases, new staff were employed just weeks before starting teaching, with one teacher hired just two weeks after submitting a job application.
+In some cases, new staff were employed just weeks before starting teaching, with one teacher hired only two weeks after submitting a job application.

 In addition to raising concerns about how module tutors would often change unexpectedly during a course – one student complained about “three changes of tutor on a module in one month while another mentioned “six or seven lecturer changes” – the assessment team also drew attention to the conditions of the module unit contracts used by Regent.

-One of the six key performance indicators required to obtain a “retainer” worth 20 per cent of pay was a stipulation that 85 per cent of student should pass the module, it explains.
+The OfS report explains how a “retainer” worth 20 per cent of pay was only paid if staff hit targets on six key performance indicators, of which one was a stipulation that 85 per cent of students should pass the module.

 The regulator’s assessment team also raised concerns about how students could balance full-time study – which requires at least 26.5 hours a week of independent study, plus lectures – with full-time work, suggesting “academic support was often not effectively deployed for students managing the pressures of full-time employment and full-time study”.